adrien-thierry/hmf-training-en/markdowns/welcome.md

 # Hackmyfortress - Live !
 2017

 We are preparing a big live hacking challenge in Montpellier - France.
 More informations here : http://hackmyfortress.events

+# Participate

+This online course is open to contributors : don't hesitate to help us here : https://github.com/adrien-thierry/hmf-training-en